Compact space: Characterization by continuous functions

+For a completely regular Hausdorff space X, X is pseudocompact if and only if every maximal ideal M of C(X) is real, meaning that its residue field C(X)/M is isomorphic to $\mathbb{R}.$ Moreover, X is realcompact if and only if every real maximal ideal is of the form M_{p} for some p ∈ X. Consequently, X is compact if and only if every maximal ideal of C(X) is the kernel of an evaluation homomorphism.

-In general, for non-pseudocompact spaces there are always maximal ideals m in C(X) such that the residue field C(X)/m is a (non-Archimedean) hyperreal field.
-The framework of non-standard analysis allows for the following alternative characterization of compactness: a topological space X is compact if and only if every point x of the natural extension *X is infinitely close to a point x_{0} of X (more precisely, x is contained in the monad of x_{0}).
+If X is not pseudocompact, then C(X) has maximal ideals whose residue fields are proper ordered field extensions of $\mathbb{R}$, often called hyperreal fields.
+In the framework of non-standard analysis, this corresponds to the following characterization of compactness: a topological space X is compact if and only if every point of the natural extension *X is infinitely close to some point of X (that is, lies in the monad of a point of X).

 Hyperreal definition

 A space X is compact if its hyperreal extension *X (constructed, for example, by the ultrapower construction) has the property that every point of *X is infinitely close to some point of X ⊂ *X. For example, an open real interval X = (0, 1) is not compact because its hyperreal extension *(0,1) contains infinitesimals, which are infinitely close to 0, which is not a point of X.